rsdoiel/rsdoiel.github.io/library-terminology.md

 - [MARC](http://www.loc.gov/marc/uma/pt1-7.html)
     - "MAchine-Readable Cataloging"
     - A record format used by libraries to interchange information about collection items
-    - Being superceded by BibFrame
+    - Being superseded by BIBFRAME
 - metadata
     - A set of data that describes and gives information about other data; for example, data describing the full text of an article.
 - [MODS](http://www.loc.gov/standards/mods/) - Metadata Object Description Schema
-- [NDLTD](http://www.ndltd.org/) - Networked Digital Library of Theses and Dissertations, an organization that collections these in eletronic form
+- [NDLTD](http://www.ndltd.org/) - Networked Digital Library of Theses and Dissertations, an organization that collections these in electronic form
 - [NISO](http://www.niso.org/home/)
     - website blurb: "NISO is where content publishers, libraries, and software developers turn for information industry standards that allow them to work together.""
 - [OA](https://oa-library.com)